rats4final/frontend-task/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This edited template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: